roadrunnersf/file_rename_gui/README.md

 Clone the repo and run `Sam's File Renaming GUI.py`

+## Workflow
+- Paste a folder path or browse to a folder.
+- Edit file names manually, or apply global operations to all files.
+- When ready, click the 'Rename' button to rename the files.
+- Successful renames will be highlighted green, and unsuccessful ones will be colour coded based on the error type.
+- Detailed information will be printed to the console.

 ## Introduction

 First, the user pastes in or browses to a folder.
 The program searches that folder and its child folders for files, and displays the file names as entry boxes in a Tkinter GUI.
 File names can be edited manually, or operations can be globally performed on them, such as upper case or applying a prefix.
 Once the files are named to the user's liking, they can be bulk renamed with one click.